-Given that we have argued that many common analyses of IRAP data give rise to invalid results, it would seem important to assess the prevalence of such invalid inferences and conclusions in the published literature.
-(2023)(e.g., Scheel, 2022)(Scheel, 2022)While this is beyond the scope of the current article, a systematic review of the IRAP literature is being conducted to address this question.
-We readily admit that many articles we ourselves have written are likely to contain inferences and conclusions that we are now recognizing as invalid.
+Given that we have argued that many common analyses of IRAP data are confounded by this method effect and therefore likely produce invalid conclusions, it seemed important to assess the prevalence of such analyses in the published literature.
+Hussey (2023) recently reported a systematic review of published research using the IRAP between 2006 and 2022.
+We made use of the list of 151 IRAP publications returned as part of that systematic review.
+We did not attempt to assess whether this affect publications central claims (or were related to primary versus secondary hypotheses, etc.), on the basis that recent meta-scientific research has highlighted that published research typically does not report with sufficient detail either (a) the mapping of the results of specific statistical tests onto specific verbal claims, or (b) report how verbal hypotheses and claims relate to one another or rank in importance (e.g., Scheel, 2022).
+We therefore limited ourselves to a more reliable and objective assessment: whether publications reported results for specific types of analyses that are likely to be confounded by the method effect (i.e., those list in Table 1 as confounded).
+The full text of each publication was searched for instances.
+A maximum of one instance was extracted from each publication: that is, we coded each article as TRUE/FALSE for containing at least one confounded analysis.
+All results, including the text extracted from each publication and the page number it was taken from, are reported in the supplementary materials.
+Results demonstrated that 126 of the 151 IRAP publications inspected reported at least one analysis that is likely to be confounded by the method effect, a prevalence of 83.4%.
+This assessment of the prevalence of confounded analyses doesn’t not imply that all claims made in those publications are invalid, but it does suggest that at least some of the results reported in a large proportion of IRAP publications are undermined to some degree.
+We readily admit that several articles we ourselves have written were found to contain such confounded analyses, and some of the claims of those articles may now be invalid.

 Conclusions

-Evidence from a large dataset of published and unpublished IRAP studies show that IRAPs examining very different domains – even those using non-words – demonstrate startlingly similar patterns of effects.
-This finding is in agreement with general conclusions of several recent articles that there is a generic pattern among IRAP effects.
-However, due to its large sample size relative to the existing IRAP literature, this study is the first to quantify the generic pattern more precisely and to consider its implications for the valid interpretation of published and future IRAP studies.
+Evidence from a large dataset of published and unpublished IRAP studies showed that IRAPs examining very different domains – even those using non-words – demonstrate startlingly similar patterns of effects.
+This finding was in agreement with general conclusions of several recent articles that there is a generic pattern among IRAP effects.
+However, due to its large sample size relative to the existing IRAP literature, this study was the first to quantify the generic pattern more precisely and to consider its implications for the valid interpretation of published and future IRAP studies.
 Results demonstrated that majority of variance in effects on evaluative IRAPs is attributable to this generic pattern rather than the domain it is intended to measure.
 The IRAP is therefore relatively insensitive to the attitudes and learning histories it is intended to assess.
 This represents a serious confound and has negative implications for the published literature: multiple common analyses of IRAP data are likely to produce invalid domain level conclusions.
 There is therefore a strong need to systematically evaluate the prevalence of these types of analyses and invalid inferences in the published IRAP literature.

 References